GregRos/career.gregros.dev/vault/Projects/P_Perdido/Perdido.md

 > |Type|Server|
 > |Period|2021-now|

 Perdido is a personal media and gaming server, as well as a dozen other things.
 I use many of its features throughout the day.
-It’s a physical machine, a small enterprise server with a 1 Gbit line.
+It’s a small enterprise server with a 1 Gbit line.

-<div style="clear: both; width: 100%"></div>

 ![[Projects/P_Perdido/Achievements|clean no-title]]